lncapital/torq-cln-plugin/README.md

 - Intercept channel opens: Torq can dynamically filter on which channels are allowed to open to the node.

 #### Development

+Copy the contents of the plugin to /usr/local/libexec/c-lightning/plugins/torq

 To run in development mode, install the depenedencies with (change path if necessary):